madelyn-sz/CT-18EV/README.md

-# CT-16EV
+# CT-18EV
-Firmware, code and analysis for the CT-16EV
+Firmware for the CT-18EV